 Translated as "People return here time after time to enjoy their masterful use of freshly caught ingredients.
-For the standard of cooking the Restaurante Filipe is excellent value for money and certainly no extra charge is added for the fantastic sea views, especially at sunset.
-As is common in the area fish is grilled on a Brasa (over charcoal) along with a selection of house specialties including a number of Cataplanas.
+For the standard of cooking the Restaurante Filipe is excellent value for money and certainly, no extra charge is added for the fantastic sea views, especially at sunset.
+As is common in the area fish is grilled on a Brasa (over charcoal) along with a selection of house specialities including several Cataplanas.
 The staff are always friendly, welcoming and never rush you no matter how busy the restaurant is.

 Daily: 12h00 - 22:00

 38º 26' 35.8" N | 09º 06' 08.3" W | +351 212 231 653

 It is a homely family affair that is always welcoming and friendly no matter how busy the restaurant is.
 Chancers are you'll be greeted by Mateus, the proprietor, personally who is always more than willing to make suggestions depending on the season and the day's catch.
 The chef is Mateus's wife, who is extremely gifted in the kitchen at both traditional Portuguese dishes and meals with their own personal flair.
 Their take on a green curry is infamous locally.
 Make sure you keep room for one of their amazing desserts.
 The wines on offer are locally sourced from small producers and are excellent.
 Although this small restaurant is tucked away in a street behind the main strip it is normally busy and booking is recommended, especially in high season.

 38º 26' 35.1" N | 09º 05' 58.8" W | +351 963 650 939